jhkim89/PyramidNet/README.md

 2. We are currently testing our code in the ImageNet dataset.
 We will upload the result when the training is completed.

 ##Updates

+02/12/2017:

+0. Results of the bottleneck architecture on CIFAR datasets are updated.

 01/23/2017: